Bull terrier puppy vs adult dog – what should you choose?

 Buying a bull terrier puppy from a breeder

 If you would rather get a puppy as opposed to an adult dog, a breeder is a good choice.
 It’s important to remember that getting a puppy is a lot like having a baby – it’s a lot of work.
-If you’ve never owned a dog before, you might not even be able to imagine how much work goes into making sure your pup doesn’t kill themselves while you are not looking, or destroy your house – by chewing or peeing onto everything in site – let alone raise them properly.
+If you’ve never owned a dog before, you might not even be able to imagine how much work goes into making sure your pup doesn’t kill themselves while you are not looking, or destroy your house – by chewing or peeing onto everything in sight – let alone raise them properly.

-But, just like with a new baby, getting a new puppy can bring a lot of excitement in your life!
+But, just like with a new baby, getting a new puppy can bring a lot of excitement to your life!
 It’s also a great way to raise a dog the way you want, sculpting their habits and behavior, as opposed to having to get adapted to a dog with a personality that’s already formed.
 (Or, potentially, de-formed in an improper environment) There are a lot of advantages to getting a new pup from a young age – and to do that you need to find a good breeder.

 Finding a breeder – or, rather, a good breeder – can be a little tricky.
 The problem is that there are a lot of people that think they can make money selling puppies – without that much work.